Introduction and Background

 The feedback received was reviewed and the plan amended where appropriate before the updated plan could be submitted to HDC under Regulation 16 of The Neighbourhood Planning (General) Regulations 2012.

-The Draft Plan was submitted on 31st January 2020; this, and the associated documentation can be viewed here.
+The Draft Plan was submitted on 31 January 2020.